nasa/LPDAAC-Data-Resources/guides/bulk_download_using_wget.md

 Set up a .wgetrc file in your home directory.

 - ### Manual setup:
-  - Download [.wgetrc template file](https://github.com/nasa/LPDAAC-Data-Resources/tree/main/data/.wgetrc) and save it in your home directory.
+  - Download the [.wgetrc template file](https://github.com/nasa/LPDAAC-Data-Resources/tree/main/data/.wgetrc) and save it in your home directory.
     - Insert your NASA Earthdata login username (<USERNAME>)
     - Insert your NASA Earthdata login password (<PASSWORD>)